hphelion/documentation/cloudos/develop.quickstart-intro.md

 In call payloads, we recommend that you set the scope to the default <code>user-project</code> level, to prevent unintended impacts on other projects.

-## What are the HP Cloud OS Services?
+## What are the HP Helion Cloud OS Services?

-HP Cloud OS provides the following services:
+HP Helion Cloud OS provides the following services:

 * Eve - topology provisioning service